Let’s hear from previous FIT practitioner training attendees first:

 - Please also note that I do not train more than 15 trainees per course.
 I want to insure very high quality and provide room for questions and discussions.
 I also give much live feedback.

-The FIT advanced practitioner status is awarded and certified only upon satisfactory completion of this course and its assessment.
+The FIT advanced practitioner status is awarded and certified only upon satisfactory completion of this course and its assessment time with me.

 There is an option to receive FIT Master Practitioner Status after completion of advanced status and satisfaction of a top-up assessment (enquire with Dr Linda Solbrig).